-store condoms properly
+store condoms properly.

-know your condom type
+know your condom type.

-put a condom on correctly
+put a condom on correctly.

-Note: If you decide to double up on condoms to give you further protection, the condom is prone to become less effective, reducing you and your partner’s safety and protection.
+Note: If you decide to double up on condoms to give you further protection, the condom is actually prone to become less effective, which will reduce you and your partner’s safety and protection.